c-williams89/dungeon_dudes/balance_changes.md

 * **New Skill:** Whirlwind, level 3 - deals damage based on 75% `attack_power` to all enemies.
 * Added Combat Print message for Critical Hits

+### Wizard:

+* `Magic` armor now offers a `Physical` damage reduction when above 50% `max_mana`
+* Wizard `hit_point` growth is now 12 per turn (up from 10)
+* **New Skill:** Blink, level 2 - Wizard Escapes to town

+_Wizard balance changes to address the reality they often times find it impossible to get pass level 1-2.
+Early Wizard leveling should be very challenging still,but hopefully should not feel impossible_

 ## Monster Changes:

 `Monster` Non-Physical Damage decreased approximately 20-30% across the board.
 This is reflected in the `manual_dungeon_dudes.adoc` and in the `Beast` Monster type in the code base.